murshid440/Object_Detection_SimpleDemo/readme.md

-Install the following depencies one by one which is not already installed before proceeding.
+Install the following depencies one by one (if not previously installed) before proceeding.
 ------------------------------
 ```
 sudo apt-get install python3